cowlicks/philosophy-of-science-in-the-modern-world/term_paper/essay.markdown

 What are 'postulated entities'?
 What does it mean to prove thier existance?

 ## Points
 Obviously, awarding a 'point' based on the success of theory, is not ideal.
 Since each theory's postulated entities have a certain level of plausibility, and it may seem unfair to give a point to Anti-realisim for [miasma][1], since it now seems so implausible.
 However, the realisim antirealism discussion is in general terms, and whether something exists in 'reality' or is a postulated entity, is determined by it's observability.
 Not neccesarily the plausibility of the postulated entity's existence.
 Plausibility and observability are related, but distinct.
 Observability refers to ability to observe something using natural senses, plausibility refers to likelyhood of existence in the context of surrounding scientific theories.
 So I think awarding points per theory is acceptable, because the realisim antirealism debate aknowledges the observability of an object rather than its plausability.

 [1]: https://en.wikipedia.org/wiki/Miasma_theory_of_disease "Miasma theory"

+## Postulated entities
+A postulated entity is part of a theory that is not directly verifiable, but this entity is what causes the phenomena the theory is supposed to explain.

 ## Implications

+If we were to gather a list of past theories our data would probably be biased toward successful ones.
+Because when a theory is superseeded it is more likely to be forgotten, and no longer taught.
+With this in mind, it would seem that almost all postulated entities throughout history have been modified as experimental techniques improved, or replaced by a competing theory.
 What would this experiment actually imply?